Warren

 Latest posts by Warren (see all)

-Alas I booked a DCT model but got a base model manual so I cannot talk about DCT or walking modes or reverse gears.
-But actually the manual gear box proved a good choice for me – more on that later.
+Alas I booked a DCT model but got a base model with manual gearbox so I cannot talk about DCT or walking modes or reverse gears.
+But actually the manual gear box was to my liking – more on that later.

 Lets get right to the stuff everyone thinks is bad.
 Weight.
 Yes it feels heavy lifting off side stand but the weight is positioned low – it is more balanced and easy to control at low speed than you might think.
-No worse than my Yamaha FJR1300 with a full 25 litres of fuel onboard.
+No heavier feeling than my Yamaha FJR1300 with a full tank.
 The high COG of my FJR got the better of me a couple of times.
 Nothing even close to that on the Gold Wing with it’s lower COG.

 Handling.
 It handles remarkably well.
 This is one of my biggest surprises.
 It does not wallow at all like a heavy bike.
-Less ground clearance but I never scraped so still ample for most public road riding but you cannot this lean like a FJR1300 or an R1250RT.
+Less ground clearance but I never scraped so still ample for most public road riding but you cannot this lean like a FJR1300 (or the K1600).
 Very planted in any radius and I rode 1000’s on this bike including the Tail of the Dragon.
-This is a big bike yet it went round corners confidently and always held whatever radius I chose.
+This is a big bike yet it went round corners confidently and always held whatever radius I chose but I was not pushing things.
 I was aware not to be entering corners too fast but my pace now days fits this bike anyway.

 Honda have developed a special double wishbone front end unlike anything I have ever ridden before and it is amazing.
 The rear suspension is conventional but worked as good as any bike I have ridden never showing the true weight.
 It always was so settled arriving at corners and riding through corners.
 Yes naturally you need to think about tipping in earlier with more bar input and of course it is heavy and does not flick in like a ADV bike but as a luxury tourer ridden at my current pace I thought it was good.